schnti/kirby3-sitemap/readme.md

 ## How to use it

-### sitemap.xml
+### sitemap.xml (for search engines)
+Visit the sitemap as XML at this url: `http://example.com/sitemap.xml`

+There is no actual file generated.

+### sitemap.json (for tools)
-Visit the sitemap at this url: http://example.com/sitemap.xml.
+Visit the sitemap as JSON at this url: `http://example.com/sitemap.json`

 There is no actual file generated.

 ### HTML sitemap